DevExpress-Examples/how-to-display-each-series-in-a-separate-pane-for-chart-dashboard-items/README.md

 * [Form1.cs](./CS/DesignerSample/Form1.cs) (VB: [Form1.vb](./VB/DesignerSample/Form1.vb))
 * [MultiPaneExtension.cs](./CS/MultiPaneExtension/MultiPaneExtension.cs) (VB: [MultiPaneExtension.vb](./VB/MultiPaneExtension/MultiPaneExtension.vb)

-# How to display each series in a separate pane in Chart Dashboard Items
+# How to display each series in a separate pane for Chart Dashboard Items
-This example demonstrates how to create a WinForms Dashboard extension module that allows users to display each series in a separate pane in Chart Dashboard Items.
+This example creates a WinForms Dashboard extension module that allows users to display each series in a separate pane for Chart Dashboard Items.

 ![](images/multi-panes.png)